-Figure 4: Average aggregate GDP of EU member states relative to the six founding countries.
+Fig. 4.
+Average aggregate GDP of European Union member states relative to the six founding countries.
 Source: Eurostat.

-Next, we are interested in measuring workers' exposure to import competition from other European Union members.
-Our model suggests that workers employed in sectors with a comparative disadvantage relative to other countries in the European Union should have a more negative view of the union.
+European Union should have a more negative view of the union.
 To test this prediction, we have collected data on employment and the value of production at a detailed sectoral level (NACE classification, level 2) from the Structural Business Statistics (SBS) database, describing the structure and performance of businesses across the European Union.
-Then, for each country-year, we computed the fraction of employment in industries with a share of domestic production lower than the income share of the country in the European Union.12 According to our model, this variable captures the share of workers in industries with a comparative disadvantage who might lose income due to import competition from the European Union.13 It measures
+Then, for each country-year, we computed the fraction of employment in industries with a share of domestic production lower than the income share of the country in the European Union.
+12 According to our model, this variable captures the share of workers in industries with a comparative disadvantage who might lose income due to import competition from the European Union.
+13 It measures aversion to the union net of size effects, which are instead captured separately by GDP, and other price effects.